-- The opportunity to obtain knowledge and develop understanding of nursing practice
+- the opportunity to obtain knowledge and develop understanding of nursing practice;

-- The opportunity to increase knowledge of self and others, thereby encouraging personal and professional growth
+- the opportunity to increase knowledge of self and others, thereby encouraging personal and professional growth;

 Nursing education is a lifelong process.
 The basic assumption of nursing education is that there is a body of knowledge, skills, and behaviors that can be learned.
 Learning occurs as the student incorporates the concepts and skills afforded by diverse learning situations, applies them, and evaluates the outcomes.
 Identifying opportunities for further learning is an essential component of nursing education.
 Becoming a nurse is an experiential, maturational, developmental process, which proceeds from the simple to the complex in knowledge, behavior, and skill attainment.
 The faculty believe that teaching and learning are interactive processes and expect the student to assume an active role.
 A variety of instructional strategies are used to facilitate critical thinking and problem solving, thereby enabling the learner to transfer knowledge and skills from the didactic to the clinical settings.
 These skills enable the nurse to make decisions and take actions that are consistent with standards for nursing practice and licensing laws.